Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-00.md

 If you are looking to learn a language to get a job (and you're not specifically interested in Blockchain) Rust is not going to be a good language... for now.

 That said, things have been slowly changing.

 More businesses are picking it up due to its low cost to write, run and maintain.

 The biggest cost for businesses looking to adopt Rust is training people, but there are more and more of us out there and perhaps 2024 will finally be the tipping point.

 Nonetheless, right now, if you're looking for a job, better languages to learn would be TypeScript or Python.

 As well as being more marketable, these are genuinely great languages, and Rust will still be here when the time is right for you.

 Other Learning Resources
 ------------------------

-My goal here is to get you into Rust, and if this course isn't for you, or if you want to supplement IRISS with other resources, these are, in my mind, the (other) best ways to learn Rust
+My goal here is to get you into Rust, and if this series isn't for you, or if you want to supplement IRISS with other resources, these are, in my mind, the (other) best ways to learn Rust

 ### The Official Book

-The Rust Programming Language book, also known as "the living book" is where I started seven years ago, and my goodness has it come a long way!
+The Rust Programming Language book, also known as "the living book" is where I started seven years ago, but, it's had seven years of growth, and its amazing.

 The main difference between the book and IRISS is that the book focuses on how the language works, while IRISS focuses on how its written.

-We will talk about how the languge works but only in the context of why we write it the way that we do.
+We will talk about how the language works but only in the context of why we write it the way that we do.

-IRISS does follow a similar path to both the official book and Rustlings (our next resource) though, so it should be easy to jump between all three.
+IRISS does, however, follow a similar path to both the official book and Rustlings (our next resource), so it should be easy to jump between all three.

 ### Rustlings